KhosroBahrami/ObjectDetection_SSD_Tensorflow/README.md

 To address this problem, SSD uses hard negative mining: all background samples are sorted by their predicted background scores in the ascending order.
 Only the top K samples are kept for proceeding to the computation of the loss.
 K is computed on the fly for each batch to keep a 1:3 ratio between foreground samples and background samples.

+However, we make far more predictions than the number of objects presence.
+So there are much more negative matches than positive matches.
+This creates a class imbalance which hurts training.
+We are training the model to learn background space rather than detecting objects.
+However, SSD still requires negative sampling so it can learn what constitutes a bad prediction.
+So, instead of using all the negatives, we sort those negatives by their calculated confidence loss.
+SSD picks the negatives with the top loss and makes sure the ratio between the picked negatives and positives is at most 3:1.
+This leads to a faster and more stable training.

 ![Alt text](figs/hnm.png?raw=true "Example of hard negative mining (from Jamie Kang blog)")